ganoliz/COCO_classification/README.md

 ## Usage

-First, you can see my implementation in the demo folder ```classification.ipynb```.
+First, you can see my implementation in the demo folder [classification.ipynb](https://github.com/ganoliz/COCO_classification/blob/main/demo/classification.ipynb).
-You can test on your own step-by-step.
+You can also test step-by-step on your own.

 1. Download and place MS COCO data in the following path: